jazzominy/js-boilerplate/readme.md

         }
     }

-The config file exports a config object object with the following configuration
+The config file exports a config object with the following configuration

-`entry` - it specifies the input file that needs to be bundles.
-In our case it is `index.js` `output.path` - the output directory where the bubdled file will be created `output.filename` - the name of the bundled file
+`entry` - it specifies the input file that needs to be bundled.
+In our case it is `index.js` `output.path` - the output directory where the bundled file will be created `output.filename` - the name of the bundled file

 This is the minimum configurtion that you can specify to create a bundle.